zapata-engineering/orquestra-sdk/docs/tutorials/installing-windows.rst

     Or enter the password manually each time you use Nexus for packages.

     .. note::
         Using Git Bash on Windows is known to hang the console during log-in operation.
         There is no workaround currently.
-        Please use either cmd or Powershell
+        Please use either cmd or Powershell.

 Installing Orquestra Workflow SDK
 =================================